rollbear/dry-comparisons/README.md

 * `all_of{std::plus{}, std::minus{}}(3,2) > 0`
 * `none_of{std::plus{}, std::minus{}}(3,2) == 0`

 with SFINAE friendly checks that the calls can be made for the values given.
+The logical conditions are short cirquited, in the normal logical expression manners.

 Further more, it is also possible to do relational comparisons.
 For example: